 Godparents accompany the candidates through the RCIA process.
 They are called to show the candidates good example of the Christian life, sustain the candidates in moments of hesitancy and anxiety, bear witness, and guide the candidate's progress in the baptismal life.
 (Rite of Christian Initiation of Adults, paragraph 11).

-The RCIA inquiry process for 2005 begins on the first Sunday in October, 2004.
+The RCIA inquiry process can begin different days at different churches.
 For more information or specific schedules, please contact your local parish.